 Today’s workforce is made up of more generations than ever before.
 Because each generation enters the workplace with different needs and expectations, the traditional methods of hiring, managing, motivating and retaining employees no longer apply.
-To prevent conflict and keep your employees engaged and productive, today’s employer must find ways to navigate the changing workforce.
+To prevent conflict and keep your employees engaged and productive, today’s employer must find ways to navigate the changing multi-generation workforce.

 First, let’s take a look at the different generation profiles.

-Generations are defined by their life span and while research organizations and marketers may use different formulas and have different definitions, here is a breakdown of the most common generation profiles:
+Generations are defined by their life span and while research organizations and marketers may use different formulas and have different definitions, here is a breakdown of the most common generation workforce profiles:

 The Silent Generation: Born 1928 to 1945